MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 3. Select a job task for which the **Job Task Type** field contains **Posting**, and then choose the **Job Planning Lines** action.
 4. On a job planning line, in the **Qty.
 To Transfer to Invoice** field, enter the quantity of the item, resource, general ledger account type that you want to invoice.
 5. Choose the **Create Sales Invoice** action.
-6. In the **Job Create Sales Invoice** page, enter the posting date and whether you want to create a new invoice or append this invoice to an existing one.
+6. On the **Job Create Sales Invoice** page, enter the posting date and whether you want to create a new invoice or append this invoice to an existing one.
 7. Choose the **OK** button.

     On the job planning line, in the **Qty.
 Transferred to Invoice** field, you can see the quantity.
-8. In the **Job Planning Lines** page, choose the **Sales Invoices/Credit Memos** action.
+8. On the **Job Planning Lines** page, choose the **Sales Invoices/Credit Memos** action.

     The **Sales Invoice** page opens, showing the quantity that you have transferred to the invoice.
 9. Make any additional changes, and then choose the **Post** action.